dimdenGD/ultimate-ws/README.md

 - ✅ pong
 - ✅ dropped - this event only exists in Ultimate WS for handling dropped messages
 - ✅ drain - this event only exists in Ultimate WS for handling backpressure draining
-- 🚧 error - uWS never throws errors
+- 🚧 error - µWS never throws errors

 #### Client properties